-Since 2003, Safe Families for Children has arranged more than 35,000 hostings in Host Family homes across the United States.
+Since 2003, Safe Families for Children has arranged close to 50,000 hostings in Host Family homes across the United States.
 The number of hostings are even higher when combined with existing efforts in the United Kingdom and Canada.

 All in all, we’ve had over 25,000 volunteers directly involved with hosting children, loving on families, meeting needs, and just being present.
 But no man is an island.
 This figure doesn’t account for the informal volunteers that care for volunteers and families in crisis in a variety of ways.
 The total volunteer figure could be 2-3x larger when the informal network is considered.